Teacher Training Resources

 Resources for evidence-based reading instruction and intervention for struggling readers and students with dyslexia

-Emily Hanford of APM Reports has conducted extensive research on how children learn and are taught to read.
-In the video below she discusses her findings with EdWeek.
+In this video, Emily Hanford of APM Reports discusses with EdWeek the findings of her research on how children learn and are taught to read.

-Below is a list of state-by-state resources for teacher training on dyslexia and evidence-based reading instruction.
-Opportunities including training in the essential components of reading, structured literacy instruction, and approaches like Orton-Gillingham that were developed specifically for individuals with dyslexia.
-Most trainings are appropriate for all elementary classroom teachers and reading interventionists at all levels.
-Inclusion in this list is not an endorsement from SREB; the list is provided for informational purposes only.
+These state-by-state resources for teacher training on dyslexia and evidence-based reading instruction include training in the essential components of reading, structured literacy instruction, and approaches like Orton-Gillingham developed specifically for individuals with dyslexia.
+Most are appropriate for elementary classroom teachers and reading interventionists at all levels.

-This page will be updated as we learn of new training opportunities for classroom educators, interventionists, and administrators.
+This list is provided for informational purposes only; inclusion is not an endorsement from SREB.
+This page will be updated as we learn of new training for classroom educators, interventionists, and administrators.
 If you know of an opportunity that should be included, please email Samantha Durrance with details.

 ALL STATES: FREE ONLINE TRAINING